SchooLib/GoLib-BE/README.md

 1. Clone this repository `git clone https://github.com/SchooLib/GoLib-BE`.
 2. Install the required dependencies using `yarn`.
-3. Set up the database and environment variables by following `.env.example`.
+3. Set up the database and environment variables by following `.env.example` file.
 4. Run the application using `yarn dev`.

 ## License